Vyral/tiffany-fykes-recruiting/_posts/2019-02-08-an-interview-with-real-estate-agent-monica-baker.md

 {% include youtube.html %}

-I had the opportunity to speak with Monica Baker, an up-and-coming real estate agent.
+I recently had the opportunity to speak with Monica Baker, an up-and-coming real estate agent.
 After finishing up the first year of her career in the real estate business, Monica had plenty to tell us about her journey as a new agent jumping into a big market.

 **For your convenience, I’ve included timestamps for each topic of the video interview.
 Feel free to navigate to the section(s) you’re most interested in viewing:**